 Ericsson CG, Hamsten A, Nilsson J, Grip L, Svane B, de Faire.
 Angiographic assessment of effects of bezafibrate on progression of coronary artery disease in young male postinfarction patients.
 The BECAIT Trial.
 Lancet 1996;347:849-53.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Lipid Metabolism, Nonstatins, Interventions and Imaging, Angiography, Nuclear Imaging, Smoking
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Interventions and Imaging, Angiography, Nuclear Imaging, Smoking

 Keywords: Myocardial Infarction, Overweight, Lipoproteins, VLDL, Smoking, Survivors, Cholesterol, Dyslipidemias, Coronary Angiography, Hypolipidemic Agents, Bezafibrate, Fibrinogen, Confidence Intervals, Lipoproteins, HDL, Triglycerides